su2-r/su2-r/README.md

 This repository offers a glimpse into my technical skills, which I am continually refining🚀.

-To explore more of my career journey, visit my website at https://su2-r.github.io/
+To explore more of my career journey, visit my website.

 Thank you!
 😄